openjdk/jdk/doc/hotspot-style.md

 ([n3050](http://wg21.link/n3050))
 are permitted with restrictions described below.

-* Only the abbreviated form of `noexcept` exception specifications are permitted. `noexcept` exception specifications with arguments are forbidden.
+* Only the argument-less form of `noexcept` exception specifications are permitted. `noexcept` exception specifications with arguments are forbidden.
 * Allocation functions that may return `nullptr` to indicate allocation failure must be declared `noexcept`.